Moldia/multi_padlock_design/readme.txt

 This is a padlock design pipeline for multiplexed assay with multiple probes per target in cDNA-based expression profiling Mats Nilsson Lab, Stockholm University
-Xiaoyan, 2017
+Xiaoyan, 2018

 How to install and run:
 Install blast+, add to path
 Install clustalW, add to path
-Install Python 2, add to path
-Add folder Scripts in Python installation folder to path Open command window, type: pip install numpy
+Install Python 3 (Python 2 works too, but not recommended), add to path Add folder Scripts in Python installation folder to path Open command window, type: pip install numpy
 From ftp.ncbi.nlm.nih.gov download refseq mouse and human mRNA sequences